livingshade/cilium-test/README.md

 [This blog](https://www.solo.io/blog/cilium-service-mesh-in-action/) implemented a traffic splitting mechanism in Cilium.

+However, I must point out that the configuration is much more complex than that of Istio.

+You can refer to `./k8s/L7` for some yaml config example, and compare the differnce.

+### Observability

+#### L3/L4

+If Hubble ui is enabled, open a browser at `localhost::12000` and invoke `run.sh`, you will see the graph of flows.

+You can also use `hubble observe` for a TCP-dump like output.

+#### L7

+To get L7 visiblity, the kubeproxy must be replaced beforehead.

+One way is to enforce L7 policy.
+Refer to [this example](https://docs.cilium.io/en/stable/network/servicemesh/envoy-traffic-management/#start-observing-traffic-with-hubble) for detail.
+[I have successfully reproduced this example]

+> but this requires the full policy for each selected endpoint to be written.
+To get more visibility into the application without configuring a full policy, Cilium provides a means of prescribing visibility via annotations when running in tandem with Kubernetes.
+Refer to [this](https://docs.cilium.io/en/stable/observability/visibility/) for details.
+[I have not been able to reproduce this example]

+For more advanced data-collecting and metrics, you should refer to [this demo](https://github.com/isovalent/cilium-grafana-observability-demo).
+[I have successfully reproduced this example]

 ### Other Features

 There are some features that mentioned in blog but I have not yet found related documents.
+I will list the feature and the source.

 ## Reference